austinbv/dino/README.md

   * [Video by ConFreaks](https://www.youtube.com/watch?v=oUIor6GK-qA)
   * [Slides on SpeakerDeck](https://speakerdeck.com/austinbv/arduino-the-ruby-way)

-## mruby
+## mruby Port

 A single board computer with a microcontroller can be a great standalone solution, especially if your project needs the computer anyway.
 For example, a Raspberry Pi Zero and Arduino Nano combo, running CRuby, Dino and other software.

 But what if you want to be _really_ small?
 That's where [mruby](https://github.com/mruby/mruby) comes in.
-Building on the [mruby-esp32](https://github.com/mruby-esp32/mruby-esp32) project, which has mruby running on the ESP32 chip, Dino is being ported to run directly on the ESP32 here: [mruby-dino-template](https://github.com/dino-rb/mruby-dino-template).
+Building on the [mruby-esp32](https://github.com/mruby-esp32/mruby-esp32) project, Dino is being ported to run directly on the ESP32 here: [mruby-dino-template](https://github.com/dino-rb/mruby-dino-template).